Scalable load balancing in networked systems: A survey of recent advances: Introduction

-We will also consider network scenarios where the $N$~servers are assumed to be inter-connected by some underlying graph topology $G_N$.
-Tasks arrive at the various servers as independent Poisson processes of rate~$\lambda$, and each incoming task is assigned to whichever server has the shortest queue among the one where it appears and its neighbors in $G_N$.
+As mentioned above, we will also consider network scenarios where the $N$~servers are assumed to be inter-connected by some underlying graph topology $G_N$.
+Tasks arrive at the various servers as independent Poisson processes of rate~$\lambda$, and each incoming task is assigned to whichever server has the shortest queue amongst the one where it appears and its neighbors in $G_N$.
+Such network scenarios are not only of theoretical interest, but also of major practical relevance since they emerge in modeling so-called affinity relations and compatibility constraints between tasks and servers.
+Such features are increasingly common in data centers and cloud networks due to heterogeneity and data locality issues, and also relate to scalability considerations, see Section~\ref{networks} for a further discussion and specific literature pointers.
 In case $G_N$ is a clique (fully connected graph), each incoming task is assigned to the server with the shortest queue across the entire system, and the behavior is equivalent to that under the JSQ policy.
 The stochastic optimality properties of the JSQ policy thus imply that the queue length process in a clique will be `better' than in an arbitrary graph~$G_N$.
-We will establish sufficient conditions for the fluid-scaled and diffusion-scaled versions of the queue length process in an arbitrary graph to be equivalent to the limiting processes in a clique as $N \to \infty$.
-The conditions demonstrate that the optimality of a clique can be asymptotically preserved while dramatically reducing the number of connections, provided the graph $G_N$ is suitably random.
+We will present sufficient conditions formulated in~\cite{MBL17} for the fluid-scaled and diffusion-scaled versions of the queue length process in an arbitrary graph to be equivalent to the limiting processes in a clique as $N \to \infty$.
+The conditions demonstrate that the optimality of a clique can be asymptotically preserved while dramatically reducing the number of connections, provided the graph $G_N$ is `suitably random', see Section~\ref{networks} for a more formal statement.